SmartDataProjects/dynamo-docs/typical_operations.rst

 Their detailed description is given in `here <https://github.com/SmartDataProjects/dynamo/blob/master/lib/policy/variables.py>`_.

 Adding a Storage Site to the System ...................................

 In a distributed system like the one in CMS or ATLAS there are systems which keep track of the sites and their capabilities.
 In CMS there is a tool called siteDB [#]_ which can be used to pick up the various properties of a site but in principle others exists.
-In Dynamo sites are maintained in a configuration site in json format where they can be added during configuration time before the service is started.
+In Dynamo sites are maintained in a separate tabkle in the inventory.
+Sites can be added at runtime dynamo-inject and a json file.
+A full description is given in the ???
+SECTION.

-It is straight forward to write a tool to extract this information from an external database as to keep this information up to date.
+It is straight forward to write a tool to extract this information from an external database as to keep this information up-to-date.

 Setting Up a Basic Policy